Enes-arch-hub/java-basics/README.md

-all java lessons starting from basics step by step guide with code examples
+All java lessons starting from basics step by step guide with code examples .

 I've run all this programs on intellij